desmond0147/Battle-of-Wits/README.md

 These fixes have improved the overall stability and user experience of the game.

+### Remaining Bugs

+- **No bugs remaining**: All known issues have been addressed and resolved.

+### Validation Testing

+- **PEP8 Compliance**: No errors were returned from PEP8online.com, indicating that the code adheres to PEP8 standards.

 ### Deployment

 This project was deployed using Code Institute's mock terminal for Heroku.
 Follow these steps to deploy the project: